 Successfully running a film set requires very specific leadership skills.
-Vince Duque, 1st Assistant Director to projects like "House" and "Battle Creek" shares 11 Leadership Principles he learned in the US Marine Corp at West Point, and how they can be repurposed as core filmmaking tips for directors and line producers to become more effective leaders on set.
+Vince Duque, 1st Assistant Director to projects like “House” and “Battle Creek” shares 11 Leadership Principles he learned in the US Marine Corp, and how they can be repurposed as core filmmaking tips for directors and line producers to become more effective leaders on set.

 We’ve studied the Marine’s 11 Leadership Principles and created the 11 Principles of Leadership for Filmmakers.
 Whether you are a 1st AD, 2nd AD or a producer, these best practices could help mitigate some of the most common issues that productions face when distributing call sheets.

 Be Technically Proficient

 Be well prepared before you get to the film set.
 This means have your shot list ready, storyboards fleshed out, locations tech scouted, paperwork in order, and proper call sheets sent and confirmed by your cast and crew which StudioBinder simplifies.